Alla Vecchia Bettola

 Via di Santo Spirito, 64/66 r, Santo Spirito

 Maybe it’s the dozens of lit candles and their gentle, suffused light.
 Maybe it’s the army of wine bottles against the wood-paneled walls.
 Or maybe it’s knowledge that we’re about to eat a really, really good dinner that makes us return here over and over again.
 Artichoke-stuffed squid, rich duck breasts, and hearty risotto are all reasons to come in for dinner.
-If there’s a wait, grab a Negroni at nearby Il Santino for the perfect start to the evening.
+If there’s a wait, grab a glass of something fizzy and locally-produced at nearby Santino for the perfect start to the evening.

 Piazza Santo Spirito, 6-red, Santo Spirito